sqorn/sqorn/docs/docs/experimental.md

 `.from` specifies the table to query and `.return` specifies the selected columns.
 If `.return` isn't called, select queries implicitly request all columns (`*`).

-Using `sq` as a template literal tag is shorthand for calling `.from`.
+Using `sq` a template literal tag is shorthand for calling `.from`.

 ### Where